Activities For Dementia Patients: How To Do Them And How They Help

 Dementia Activities That Engage Them Socially

 Social interaction helps people stay engaged with others, their support staff and treatment, and life in general.
-If you are the caregiver of someone with dementia who is living in your home, you can do these activities to help them practice social skills.
+If you are the caregiver of someone with dementia living in you, you can do these activities to help them practice social skills.

 - Take them to visit a friend or invite someone over for a tea